One area of controversy in the Christian faith, and within evangelicalism, concerns divorce and remarriage.

 The works of Jesus that He refers to in these verses surely include the miracles that He is found performing throughout John’s Gospel, as commentators widely agree.

-It would therefore certainly be a mistake to take these words of Jesus in v.
+It would therefore certainly be a mistake to take these words in v.
 12 literally.
-If we did, we would have to say that every Christian should work the sorts of miracles that He Himself worked.
-However, that would contradict other biblical passages, especially 1 Cor.
-12:9-10, 28-29.
+If we did, we would have to say that every Christian should work the sorts of miracles that the Lord Himself worked.
+However, that would contradict other biblical passages, especially 1 Corinthians 12:9-10, 28-29.

 Again, this passage provides an example of unexpressed exceptions that wouldn’t be found in our culture.
 If our ways of expressing things had existed back in Jesus’ day, it makes sense to think that He would have worded things differently.
 He would have conveyed the same information, but with different wording.